rmraya/TMXEditor/README.md

 - [TypesBCP47](https://github.com/rmraya/TypesBCP47)
 - [sdltm](https://github.com/rmraya/sdltm)

+## Quick Start

+- Download ready-to-use installers from the [TMXEditor Home Page](https://maxprograms.com/products/tmxeditor.html)
+- Or build from source following the instructions below

 ## Requirements

 - JDK 21 or newer is required for compiling and building.
 Get it from [Adoptium](https://adoptium.net/).